Great to have you here, Rush Limbaugh, the fastest three hours in media.

 All he did was eat blueberries.

-Well, he ate more than that, but I mean, every meal, blueberries, everything started with at least two cups of blueberries.
+He said, well, he ate more than that, but I mean, every meal, blueberries, everything started with at least two cups of blueberries.

 Antioxidants is the healthiest thing you could do.

-Six weeks after I got to know him.
+The guy committed suicide six weeks after I got to know him.

-No, no, no, I'm not saying the blueberries did it.
+I'm not saying the blueberries did it.

-I'm just saying all these fads that people get involved in, and you blueberries are probably going to be the latest health fad now.
+I'm just saying all these fads that people get involved in, and blueberries are probably going to be the latest health fad now.

 Maybe recover as antioxidants and something to improve metabolism and so forth.